 The Chief Executive will give notice to the public of the time and place of any meeting in accordance with the Access to Information Rules.
-At least five clear days before a Council meeting, the Chief Executive will send a summons to every member of the Council unless Rule 15 (general exception) or Rule 16 (special urgency) of the Access to Information Rules apply.
+At least five clear days before a Council meeting, the Chief Executive will send a summons to every member of the Council.
 The summons will give the date, time and place of each meeting and specify the business to be transacted, and will be accompanied by such reports as are available.